 Use Cases: Three-zone chambers are often used for high-precision applications, such as aerospace, medical device testing, or research into new materials that may be sensitive to extreme thermal changes.
 The transition zone allows for a more accurate simulation of real-world conditions, especially in industries where components experience gradual temperature shifts, such as in high-altitude environments or during transport.

-3- Vertical vs. Horizontal Thermal Shock Chambers
+3- Vertical vs. Horizontal Thermal Shock Chamber

 While the two and three-zone configurations are the most critical distinction, thermal shock chambers can also be categorized by how they move the test sample.